5 questions to ask to better understand your rescue dog’s emotional needs

 4. What do you consider to be your triggers?

-Asking this gives your new dog friend the chance to share what kind of situations, fragrances, postures, or ways people use their presence that trigger bad memories from their past, which gives you a much better chance of helping them to feel safe going forward.
+Asking this gives your new dog friend the chance to share what kind of situations, fragrances, postures, or ways people use their presence that trigger bad memories from their past.
+This will help you help them feel safe going forward.

 5. What are your glimmers?

-Glimmers are the opposite of a trigger and invoke positive, joyful, loving feelings.
-This question can help you know what kinds of things feel familiar and good to your dog friend.
-Perhaps it’s a good thing from their previous home that you can try to recreate (even for a little while) to help them feel safe with you and in your home.
+Glimmers are the opposite of a trigger and can invoke positive, joyful, loving feelings.
+Asking your dog this question will help you know what kinds of things feel familiar and good to your dog friend.
+Like a good things from their previous home that you can try to recreate to help them feel safe with you and in your home (like the dog I mentioned, who asked for a DQ Vanilla Cone).

 Every rescue dog carries a unique emotional story